 The actual benchmark weights may differ from the strategic benchmark weights due to the price movements in the market.
-For example, a stronger increase in equity prices will push the equity portion above its strategic the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics weight.
+For example, a stronger increase in equity prices will push the equity portion above its strategic weight.
 As a result, the actual benchmark portfolio may deviate from the strategic long-term benchmark portfolio.
-Inflows and outflows are determined based on asset class weight in the actual benchmark.
+Inflows and outflows are determined based on asset class weights in the actual benchmark.